Easy Like Sunday Morning

 Twitter, Facebook, Instagram, Tumblr, WordPress, YouTube, you name it.
 Just anything I can set my eyes or get my hands on.

 “If you didn’t tweet about it, did it even happen?”

-In a world where our smartphones/devices make such a big impact on our lives, is it now the norm to think that if you don’t tweet about something major that happened in the party you went to last night, that it didn’t happen?
+In a world where our smart devices have such a substantial impact on our lives, is it now the norm to think that if you don’t tweet or broadcast something major that happened in the party you went to last night, then it didn’t happen?